CedricChnfr/portfolio/_posts/Courses/2024-10-03-service-oriented-architecture.markdown

 categories: jekyll update
 ---

-## Course: Service Oriented Architecture
+# Service Oriented Architecture

 ## PART A: GENERALITIES

 ### Presentation
-The "Service Oriented Architecture" course, taught by Nawal Guermouche, aims to explore legacy and modern architectures for software engineering.
-The theoretical part is delivered through a MOOC (Massive Open Online Course) with various videos on different topics.
-This course is particularly interesting for students with a computer science background as it covers different standard architectures that are likely to be encountered in the field.
+The Service Oriented Architecture (SOA) course was a deep dive into the principles and practices of designing and implementing service-oriented systems.
+Taught by N. Guermouche, the course covered legacy and modern service architectures, focusing on how to create scalable, maintainable, and efficient systems.

 ## PART B: DESCRIPTIVE PART

-### B.I.
-EXPERIENCE DETAILS
+### Experience Details

-#### B.I.1.
-Environment and Context
+#### Environment and Context

-The practical part of this course is divided into two segments.
-The first segment introduces three different architectures: SOAP, REST, and microservices.
-The second segment involves a project that delves deeper into the most recent type of software architecture, microservices.
+During this course, I explored both theoretical and practical aspects of SOA.
+The increasing demand for scalable and maintainable systems in the industry highlighted the relevance of this subject.
+The hands-on sessions allowed me to apply the concepts learned in class to real-world scenarios, which was incredibly beneficial.

-#### B.I.2.
-Your Function
+#### My Function

-During the practical sessions, I engaged in hands-on activities that involved implementing and configuring these architectures.
-The project work required collaboration and problem-solving to design and deploy a microservice architecture.
+In this course, I was responsible for:
+- Understanding the principles of service-oriented architectures.
+- Designing and implementing service-oriented systems.
+- Conducting experiments to test the efficiency and scalability of various service architectures.

 ## PART C: TECHNICAL PART

-### C.I.1 Presentation
+### Presentation

 #### Context
 This lab report explores the implementation and configuration of different service-oriented architectures, focusing on SOAP, REST, and microservices.
 The goal is to understand their functionalities, advantages, and limitations.

-### C.I.2 Resolution of Problem
+### Resolution of Problem

 #### What
 We explored three main architectures: